Helen Pankhurst

-Helen Pankhurst CBE (born 1964) is a British women's rights activist, scholar and writer.
+Helen Sylvia Pankhurst CBE (born 1964) is a British women's rights activist, scholar and writer.
 She is currently CARE International's senior advisor working in the UK and Ethiopia.
 She is the great-granddaughter of Emmeline Pankhurst and granddaughter of Sylvia Pankhurst, who were both leaders in the suffragette movement.
-In 2018 Pankhurst convened the Centenary Action Group, a cross-party coalition of over 100 activists, politicians and women's rights organisations campaigning to end barriers to women's political participation.
+In 2018 Pankhurst convened Centenary Action, a cross-party coalition of over 100 activists, politicians and women's rights organisations campaigning to end barriers to women's political participation.